NJRSF Abstracts, 2004

 EE.22: Sarah Garon

-The Effect of Rhizobium Leguminosarum on the Growth of Pea Plants
+- The Effect of Rhizobium Leguminosarum on the

 In this experiment, the effect of Rhizobium Leguminosarum and Calcium in Pea Plants was examined in several situations.
 The experiment contained four groups: the control group, the rhizobium group, the water group, and the calcium group.
 In all plants except for those in the control group, rhizobium leguminosarum was present.
 Sixty field pea seeds were inoculated with rhizobium inoculum, and placed into pots containing seed starting soil.
 Plants in the water group were given two cups of water every six hours.
 Plants in the calcium group were given this amount of water, as well as 2 mL of chelated liquid calcium.
 Height and number of leaves per plant was recorded daily for ten days.